Leave a Message

 The History of Leimert Park: A Master-Planned LA Neighborhood

-From a 1920s Olmsted-designed enclave to the heart of Black arts and culture in Los Angeles, Leimert Park is a neighborhood whose architecture and history are inseparable.
+From a 1920s Olmsted-designed plan to the heart of Black arts and culture in Los Angeles, Leimert Park is a neighborhood whose architecture and history cannot be separated.

 I.